 - hazardous noise from plant and explosives used in demolition work

 - proximity of the building or structure being demolished to other buildings or structures.

-Once you have identified the hazards, you should carry out a risk assessment.
-This will help you to determine what control measures you should use.
+A risk assessment will help you to determine what control measures you need to implement.
 A risk assessment is compulsory when working with asbestos or explosives.

 When assessing the risks associated with demolition work you should consider:

 - the structure to be demolished and its structural integrity

 - the method of demolition including its sequencing

 - what plant and equipment will be used and the skill and experience required by the people who will use it safely